NREL/resstock/docs/read_the_docs/source/upgrade_scenario_config.rst

 The cost above is multiplied by this value, which is a function of the building.
 Since there can be multiple costs (currently 2), this permits both fixed and variable costs for upgrades that depend on the properties of the baseline house.

-See the :ref:`upgrade-costs-columns` workflow outputs for a list of all available multiplier types.
+See the :ref:`upgrade-costs` workflow outputs for a list of all available multiplier types.

 Package Apply Logic
 -------------------